Geoffroy Bauer

 Thursday 15th Jan

 Sooo...
 I'm getting into the thick of training for London now.
-After a good-feel HM personal best in September, I've kept training at moderate levels, ran an amazing HM trail in November in the English South Downs (hilly but lovely views and great vibes).
+After a feel-good HM personal best in September, I've kept training at moderate levels, ran an amazing HM trail in November in the English South Downs (hilly but lovely views and great vibes).
 And since the beginning of December started training for the Arc of Attrition -- a UTMB trail in Cornwall, along the coastal path.
 I'll do the marathon distance, which with 1,000m+ of elevation feels quite a challenge.
 I won't run all of it though, I see this as part of the London training and don't want to compromise the following training weeks.
 But finishing it will definitely tick the box for me, it('s also my first UTMB50.
 Hoping for not too much mud or wind...
 So for that I've needed to increase the volume in weekly km and in long runs, and recently reached 30k long runs, including the last one with full trail gear (backpack of close to 4kg).
 I'll take a quick breather after that before getting into the build blocks for London and get to the heaviest weeks of training.
 Glad that I've dodged any injury so far, but need to keep disciplined about S&C, that's the only way to avoid it...
 Will post again after the Arc (on 25/1).
 Thank you for following!!

 Getting to London - training and races